-Sicily is a vibrant island bursting with colour, culture and flavours.
+Beach holidays to Sicily offer a vibrant escape filled with colour, culture, and unforgettable flavours.
 You’re sure to fall in love with either the electric atmosphere in the boisterous cities, the unbeatable beaches, or the peace and vitality of the verdant countryside – or perhaps all three.

 There’s something on Sicily for everyone, from couples to families and solo travellers, and there’s a lot more to the island than just its two main cities Palermo and Catania.
 Pack your sunnies… here’s our guide to the ten best beaches in Sicily for every kind of holiday.